 Frankenstein Frankenstein; or, The Modern Prometheus, is a novel written by English author Mary Shelley about eccentric scientist Victor Frankenstein, who creates a grotesque creature in an unorthodox scientific experiment.
 Shelley started writing the story when she was eighteen, and the novel was published when she was twenty.
 The first edition was published anonymously in London in 1818.
 Shelley's name appears on the second edition, published in France in 1823.
 Shelley had travelled through Europe in 1814, journeying along the river Rhine in Germany with a stop in Gernsheim which is just 17 km (10 mi) away from Frankenstein Castle, where two centuries before an alchemist was engaged in experiments.
 Later, she traveled in the region of Geneva (Switzerland)—where much of the story takes place—and the topics of galvanism and other similar occult ideas were themes of conversation among her companions, particularly her lover and future husband, Percy Shelley.
 Summary Composition

+Frankenstein by Mary Wollstonecraft Shelley tes me to heaven, for nothing contributes so much to tranquillize the mind as a steady purpose--a point on which the soul may fix its intellectual eye.
+This expedition has been the favourite dream of my early years.
+I have read with ardour the accounts of the various voyages which have been made in the prospect of arriving at the North Pacific Ocean through the seas which surround the pole.
+You may remember that a history of all the voyages made for purposes of discovery composed the whole of our good Uncle Thomas' library.
+These visions faded when I perused, for the first time, those poets whose effusions entranced my soul and lifted it to heaven.
 Horror Films Horror Films are unsettling films designed to frighten and panic, cause dread and alarm, and to invoke our hidden worst fears, often in a terrifying, shocking finale, while captivating and entertaining us at the same time in a cathartic experience.
 Horror films effectively center on the dark side of life, the forbidden, and strange and alarming events.
 They deal with our most primal nature and its fears: our nightmares, our vulnerability, our alienation, our revulsions, our terror of the unknown, our fear of death and dismemberment, loss of identity, or fear of sexuality.
 Whatever dark, primitive, and revolting traits that simultaneously attract and repel us are featured in the horror genre.
+Horror films are often combined with science fiction when the menace or monster is related to a corruption of technology, or when Earth is threatened by aliens.
 Introduction to Horror Films Genre: Horror films go back as far as the onset of films themselves, over a 100 years ago.
-Of necessity, the earliest horror films were Gothic in style - meaning that they were usually set in spooky old mansions, castles, or fog-shrouded, dark and shadowy locales.
+The Cycle of Dr.